Finding a Job - On-Campus Jobs

 Resources for Casual On-Campus Employment

-- Center for Career Education LionSHARE Database - In the "position type" drop-down menu, choose "casual on-campus," "part-time" or "temporary" Note that some of the job postings may be for off-campus positions.
+- Center for Career Education LionSHARE Database - In the "position type" drop-down menu, choose "casual on-campus."
+You may also search for off-campus "part-time", "temporary" or paid Internship positions through this portal.

 - Dodge Fitness Center

-- Columbia University Libraries - Students should fill out an application in 519 Butler.
-Contact: Mary Beth Figueroa
+- Columbia University Libraries Students should fill out an application in 519 Butler.
+Contact: Mary Beth Figueroa Also, check out library job fair held every Sept.

 - Columbia University Department of Public Safety